FokkerYe/AWS_Solution_Architect_learning/README.md

 }

-IAM USER
-IAM =Identity and Access Management, Global Service Root account=> Created by Default
+IAM USER = Identity and Access Management, Global Service, Root account => Created by Default

-User,Groups
-User can belong to Multiople Groups.
+User, Groups => User can belong to Multiple Groups.

-IAM POLICIES
-User or Groups can be assigned
-Define the permissions of the users
+IAM POLICIES => User or Groups can be assigned to define the permissions of the users.